Rachel Cooke: Early life

-Rachel Emma Cooke was born in Sheffield, England, and was the daughter of a Sheffield University lecturer in botany, Roderic Cooke, and a biology teacher, Elizabeth, née Goodson.
+Rachel Emma Cooke was born on 4 July 1969 in Sheffield, England, and was the daughter of a Sheffield University lecturer in botany, Roderic Cooke, and a biology teacher, Elizabeth, née Goodson.

-She went to school in Jaffa, Israel, until she was 11 years old, before returning to Sheffield, where she attended Tapton School, and then Sheffield High School, then studied English at Keble College, Oxford University, where she edited Cherwell.
+She went to school in Jaffa, Israel, until she was 11 years old, before returning to Sheffield, where she attended Tapton School, and then Sheffield High School, then studied English at Keble College, Oxford, where she edited Cherwell.

 Career

 Cooke began her career as a reporter for The Sunday Times.
 She also wrote for the New Statesman, where she was a television critic, and was a writer for The Observer newspaper.
 In the "Lost Booker Prize" for 1970, announced in March 2010, Cooke was one of the three judges.
 From 2010 on, Cooke reviewed graphic novels for The Guardians "Graphic novel of the month".

 Cooke's first book, Her Brilliant Career: Ten Extraordinary Women of the Fifties, was published in autumn 2013, Katharine Whitehorn wrote in The Observer that "this excellent book should go far towards setting the record straight" about women's increasing experience of having professional careers rather than being confined to a life as a housewife as accounts of the 1950s commonly assume.
 Amanda Craig wrote in The Independent that Cooke's "writing does not delve deep but is eloquent, concise, fair-minded, witty and elegant."

+Cooke's last book, The Virago Book of Friendship, was published in 2025, and is an anthology exploring the history of female friendships.
+The paperback release in 2026 was featured as The Observer's paperback of the week and was reviewed by Chris Power.